WTTJ/wk-api-docs/source/includes/_candidates.md

 ```

 <aside class="notice">
-This endpoint requires <code>candidates_rw</code> scope.
+This endpoint requires <code>candidates_rw</code> or <code>my_candidates_rw</code> scope.
 </aside>

 This endpoint lets you create new candidates for a given `job_reference`.

-For example, you could create a Chrome Extension which makes it easy for recruiters to create new candidates... :)
+For example, you could create a [Chrome Extension](https://chrome.google.com/webstore/detail/welcomekitco-chrome-exten/lejhdnpgccgidknkedecghdkamgmempj) which makes it easy for recruiters to create new candidates... :)

+Also, if you don't want to give full access to all your candidates to external services, you may use the `my_candidates_rw` scope which will let them create candidates and only access to the candidates they created.

 ### HTTP Request